 Every rhinoplasty case is unique, and every rhinoplasty recovery period will be different.
 However, there are some basics to know.
 Read below to learn more.

 - If packing was placed in the nostrils at the completion of the surgery, it will be removed the next morning.
-Using the latest techniques to control for bleeding, Dr. Halaas avoids the need for packing in almost all cases, maximizing patient comfort.
+Using the latest techniques to control bleeding, Dr. Halaas avoids the need for packing in almost all cases, maximizing patient comfort.

 - If a nasal splint was placed on the outside of the nose to help retain the new shape while the nose heals, it will remain in place for approximately seven days following the procedure.